tnichols217/notes/ARTS 302/Reading Drawings.md

 - Things that have been sliced are often left white, with uncut objects remaining dark

 ## Axonometric
-- A view from a corner of the building in 3 dimensions
+- A view down from a corner of the building in 3 dimensions
 - Is orthographic